JonTDean/DMS/Process.md

 		1.2 Birth Date (Asc): Oldest to Youngest

-		- So this one was a bit confusing however, the main principal they seem to want is to first sort by A to Z and *then* sort by oldest to youngest.
+		- So this one was a bit confusing on the wording however, the main principal they seem to want is to first sort by A to Z and *then* sort by oldest to youngest, not sort by A to Z *and* sort by oldest to youngest.
 Analyze and Solve.

 	2. The results should look like: